The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).

 The non-academic criteria or technical standards (as defined by NAACLS) which all Medical Technology School applicants are expected to meet are the following:

 - Applicants must be able to read and demonstrate written and oral proficiency in the English language.
 Documentation of scores from the Test of English as a Foreign Language (TOEFL) is required.
-Based on the requirements established by the National Certification Agency for Clinical Laboratory Scientists, the minimum score is 540 for a paper-based test, 207 for a computer-based test.
+A combined TOEFL score of 92 is required for admission.

 - Applicants must be able to use a microscope and distinguish between cellular components and microorganisms.